 Leaving behind a stable job in pursuit of a career change is never easy — something that Stephanie Wong can personally attest to.
-Stephanie is a graduate of DigiPen (Singapore)’s pioneer Attach-and-Train (AnT) Program for Embedded Software Developer, a manpower development program supported by Workforce Singapore that aims to re-skill professionals, managers, executives, and technicians (PMETs) for the local info-communications technology (ICT) sector.
+Stephanie is a graduate of DigiPen (Singapore)’s Continuing Education program for Embedded Software Developer that aims to re-skill professionals, managers, executives, and technicians (PMETs) for the local info-communications technology (ICT) sector.
 Having recently graduated, she works today as an associate embedded software engineer at Government Technology Agency (GovTech).

-Prior to joining the AnT program, Stephanie was working as a web administrator at another public agency.
+Prior to joining the Continuing Education program, Stephanie was working as a web administrator at another public agency.
 Though her job was stable, it wasn’t giving her many opportunities to hone or deepen her software development skills.
 Stephanie wanted to pursue something more hands-on but didn’t know where to start.
-Serendipitously, she came across the application announcement for the AnT Program for Embedded Software Developer while browsing Facebook.
+Serendipitously, she came across the application announcement for the Continuing Education Program for Embedded Software Developer while browsing Facebook.
 Upon seeing that the program was offered by DigiPen (Singapore), Stephanie decided to give it a shot, as she had heard about the Institute’s renown in the field of computer science.

 Embedded software development deals with both the hardware and software sides of computer technology.
 Trainees in the program had to explore the inner workings of embedded microcontroller systems by learning to build and program these devices from scratch.
 This meant that they had to learn C programming, applied mathematics, electric circuits and electronics, and how to write their own real-time operating systems.
 For their final projects, the trainees had to apply everything they had learned to build a device where multiple microcontrollers and microprocessors could communicate with each other via the internet.